 Why is it important that the Ebenezer Maxwell Mansion is preserved as a historic site, and what do you hope the public gets out of engaging with the mansion?

-Ebenezer Maxwell Mansion is Philadelphia’s only authentically restored Victorian house museum, so it’s the only place in the city of Philadelphia where you can walk up the historic sidewalks, through the front door and find out what it was like to live in 19th century Philadelphia.
-There are other Victorian buildings— the Athenaeum, the Wagner Museum, City Hall— but this is the only place that represents the rising middle class life in that time.
-Of course what we want when our visitors come is to learn about history in the 19th century but also to have a good time.
+Ebenezer Maxwell Mansion is Philadelphia’s only authentically restored Victorian house museum, so it’s the only place in the city of Philadelphia where visitors can walk up the historic sidewalks, to the front door, and finally inside to discover day-to-day life in 19th century Philadelphia.
+There are other important Victorian institutions— the Athenaeum, the Wagner Museum, City Hall— but the Mansion is the only place that represents life of the the rising middle class life in 19th century Philadelphia.
+We seek to entertain while educating.

 What do you feel is the most powerful and effective way of communicating history through historic spaces?